 Have Your Say?

-What is your Favourite time of year to Visit San Diego?
+What is your Favourite time of the year to visit San Diego?
 Do you prefer the hustle and bustle of the peak season to enjoy the best temps or do you take advantage of the quieter offseason and make do with the slightly cooler temperatures?
-Let us know if you have anything to say about the weather and climate around San Diego California or if you have any Questions.
+Let us know if you have anything to say about the weather and climate around San Diego California or if you have any questions.
 Just leave us a comment below!